 Brad Cohen presents an inspiring true story of incredible challenges and unwavering determination.
-Featured on Oprah, People Magazine and a Hallmark Hall of Fame movie titled: Front of the Class.
 This story is one about following your dreams despite the challenges that are placed in front of you.
 As a child with Tourette syndrome, a neurological brain disorder that causes the body to make strange sounds and uncontrollable violent twitches, Brad was beaten, mocked, and shunned.
 As an adult, Brad overcame all odds to become an award-winning teacher of the year for the state of Georgia.
-The road in between was a roller coaster ride in perseverance.
+The road in between was a roller coaster ride of perseverance.
 Brad Cohen inspires audiences to overcome life’s challenges and pursue their goals.

 A native of St. Louis, he has a bachelor’s degree from Bradley University (Peoria, IL), where he graduated cum laude with honors and received their Outstanding Young Alumnus Award.
 Brad has earned master’s and specialist’s degrees from Georgia State University, and graduated from both the Gwinnett County Leadership Academy for aspiring school administrators and Cobb County’s Leadership Academy.

 Brad has received many other awards, including St. Louis Area United Way Volunteer of the Month; he was a Ben & Jerry’s Citizen Cool semifinalist; and he was recognized by the Atlanta Braves and BellSouth with an Excellence in Education award.
 Brad recently got married to his wife Nancy and still works with the community.